mitre/multiscanner-ansible/README.md

  * Installs and configures an instance of Elasticsearch
  * Joins Elasticsearch instance to a cluster

+### kibana
+**Applies to host category**: kibana<br/>
+**Expected number of hosts in category**: 1<br/>
+**Purpose**:
+ * Installs and configures an instance of Kibana
+ * Points Kibana to the first host defined in the elasticsearch group

+*NOTE:* You can install Kibana on one of the hosts in the elasticsearch group.
+This role also only exists as a helper feature; it is not required for the operation of MultiScanner and so if you do not want it, simply remove the kibana section from site.yml.

 ### task_broker
 **Applies to host category**: task_broker<br/>
 **Expected number of hosts in category**: 1<br/>